ntabin/eli15/Enterprise Patterns/Web Presentation Patterns.md

 We can easily to this by:
 1) Make the backend response to be JSON.
 2) Use Angular, View or ReactJS to render the HTML.
+This way, the transformation is done by a JS Framework ad not manually.